b13/container/README.md

 ### Template

 The html template file goes in the folder that you have defined in your TypoScript above (see `templateRootPaths`).
 It's important to name it exacly as defined in `templateName` in TypoScript, in this case `2ColsWithHeader.html`.
-The file name is case sensitive!
+The file name is case-sensitive!

 ```html
 <f:for each="{children_200}" as="record">